DennisWayo/QubitMachine/README.md

  - Paul Dirac

 ## Acknoledgement
-We acknoledge the efforts of the orgaisers of QPoland Global Quantum Hackathon, especially Dr Pawel Gora for the opportunity created to showcase our ideas.
+We acknowledge the efforts of the organisers of QPoland Global Quantum Hackathon and Classiq, especially Dr Pawel Gora for the opportunity created to showcase our ideas.
 [![thank](https://img.shields.io/badge/Thank-You-gold.svg)](https://github.com/DennisWayo/QubitMachine)

 ## License